Shopify/minitest-silence/README.md

 # Minitest::Silence

-Minitest plugin to suppress output from tests.
-This plugin will buffer any output coming from a test going to STDOUT or STDERR, to make sure it doesn't interfere with the output of the test runner itself.
-By default, it will discard any output, unless the `--verbose` option is set.
-It also supports failing a test if it is writing anything to STDOUT or STDERR by setting the `--fail-on-output` command line option.
+Minitest plugin to capture output to stdout and stderr from tests.

+It's best practice for tests to not write anything to `STDOUT` or `STDERR` while running.
+Besides it being an implicit dependency, it interferes with the output from the test runner.
+Even though this is a best practice, when your test suite grows large enough, it becomes almost impossible to make sure every test conforms to this best practice.

+This plugins aims to solve this problem by rebinding `STDOUT` and `STDERR` while a test is running.
+Any output written will be redirected to a pipe, so it won't interfere with the output of the test runner.
+The plugin will also bind `STDIN` to `/dev/null`.
+This codifies the best practice that automated tests should not depend on user input.

 ## Installation